patois/RETracker/README.md

 If that is the case, renaming the file on your computer may help.
 You're welcome! :D

+>ACHTUNG!!!
+>
-ACHTUNG!!!
-It is normal for the UI to behave differently during the update process when flashing a patched firmware.
+>It is expected for the UI to behave differently when flashing a patched firmware.
+This is probably due to differences in the IntelHex format that `RETracker` creates, which hasn't been looked into, yet (simply because it still leads to a successfully flashed firmware).
+>
-Please patiently wait for the update to finish until the device reboots.
+>Please patiently wait for the update to finish until the device reboots.
 In case something still went wrong, please consult the `Polyend Tracker` user manual, which explains the steps on how to enter the `emergency update procedure`.
+>
+>n.b.: I've gone through numerous failed update procedures during development myself and haven't had a single issue with restoring a good firmware using the `emergency update procedure`.
+>However, I wouldn't recommend using `RETracker` before having made backups of the Tracker's SD card (projects, samples, ...).

 ## Supported Firmware Versions
 RETracker currently supports `Polyend Tracker` in firmware version 1.5.0, which is the most recent firmware as of this writing.

 ## How does it work?
-Polyend Tracker firmware images ship in intel hex format.
+Polyend Tracker firmware images ship in IntelHex format.
-The [build_fw.py](build_fw.py) tool converts the firmware to its plain binary format, which holds all the firmware's code and data.
+[fwtool.py](fwtool.py) converts the firmware to its plain binary format, which holds all the firmware's code and data.
-It then applies patches to the converted binary according to information found in [tracker/firmware.py](tracker/firmware.py) before converting the file back to intel-hex format again.
+It then applies patches to the converted binary according to information found in [tracker/firmware.py](tracker/firmware.py) before converting the file back to IntelHex format again.
 From there on, the `Polyend Tracker` can be communicated with by plugging it into a USB port of a computer running [retracker.py](retracker.py).

 ## RETracker Usage